Problem Solved: Money Transferred To Wrong Person

 Related Articles

-I publish executive contacts for both Citibank and Zelle on my consumer advocacy site, Elliott.org.
-You could have appealed to one of them and possibly reversed the charges.
-And you might have filed a complaint with the CFPB, which would have turned up the heat on the companies to do the right thing.
+I publish executive contacts for both Bank of America and Zelle on my consumer advocacy site, Elliott.org.
+You could have appealed to one of them and possibly got the charges reversed.
+But even with my involvement, this case was far from easy.

 Christopher Elliott is the founder of Elliott Advocacy (https://elliottadvocacy.org), a nonprofit organization that helps consumers solve their problems.
 Email him at chris@elliott.org or get help by contacting him at https://elliottadvocacy.org/help/